Do you have any questions?

 Reporting of packaging volumes is done monthly or quarterly in our customer portal.
 The final reporting to the Environmental Protection Agency takes place quarterly during the year, but a compilation of all packaging volumes is also made at the beginning of each year for the previous year, which we then report to the Environmental Protection Agency.

-YOUR FULL PRODUCER RESPONSIBILITY
+COLLECT YOUR PRODUCER RESPONSIBILITY

 DO YOU HAVE ANY QUESTIONS?